 This tutorial explains how to setup a CNAME in Cloudflare that can be used with KeyCDN by completing the following steps:

 - Create a Zone Alias in the KeyCDN dashboard.

 - If you need HTTPS, enable Custom SSL and upload the certificate.

-- Login to Cloudflare and create a new CNAME.
-It’s important to disable the Cloudflare proxy (using the grey cloud, not the orange cloud).
+- Log in to Cloudflare and create a new CNAME.
+It's important to disable the Cloudflare proxy (using the gray cloud, not the orange cloud).
 The record in Cloudflare should look like this: